 Among the many records that he has broken, one of the most outstanding in terms of scoring was in 2012, when he scored 91 goals in one year.
 In Barcelona, Messi won 10 Spanish league championships, 4 UEFA Champions League, 7 Ballon d'Ors and 6 European Golden Boots.
 In 2021, he leaves the Catalan club to join Paris Saint Germain.
 With the Argentine national team, he won the Copa America in 2021 and the World Cup in 2022, as well as being the top scorer in history for the selected team.

 1. Cristiano Ronaldo (819 goals)Something similar to what we discussed about Messi has happened with the Portuguese, since in his beginnings, Cristiano Ronaldo was a winger whose priority was the dribble and the crosses and not so much, the goals.
 This changed in his fourth season at Manchester United, where Sir Alex Ferguson was guiding his evolution to become him a striker closer to goal.

 In 2009, he left England to play for Real Madrid for nine years, in what would be the best spell of his career, both in terms of collective and individual trophies, as well as records such as being the club's all-time top scorer.
 Subsequently, steps would come through Juventus and a return to Manchester United, until reaching Al Nassr of Saudi Arabia.
 Cristiano won the top scorer award in Spain, England and Italy as well as the European Golden Boot on 4 occasions.
 With Portugal, he won the Euro 2016 and is the top scorer for his national team.

 Funny enough, the first two places on the list are occupied by two active players, which tell us a lot about what the recent era of football has been like, both for the number of games played and for the ability of the players to overcome so many records.

-To read about the players after listing 6 to 10placed 6-10, click here.
+To read about the players placed 6-10, click here.